zoom/meetingsdk-web-sample/README.md

 ```
 ZoomMtg.init({
 ...
-screenShare: true, // default, and it also require account's sharing setting enabled.
+screenShare: true, // default, also requires that you enable the account's sharing setting.
 ...
 })
 ```